dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2018_12_17-why-you-should-learn-fsharp.md

 # Why you should learn F#

 If you were thinking of learning a new programming language in 2019 then I would highly recommend to have a close look at F#.
 No matter if you are already a functional developer from a different community (Haskell, Clojure, Scala, etc.) or you are a complete newbie to functional programming (like I was 3 years ago) I think F# can equally impress you.
-F# is a [functional first language]().
-This means it is not a pure functional language but it is heavily geared towards the [functional programming paradigm]().
-However, because F# is also part of the [.NET language family]() it is equally well equipped to write object oriented code too.
-Secondly F# is - contrary to common believe - an extremely well designed [all purpose language]().
+F# is a [functional first language](https://dotnet.microsoft.com/languages/fsharp).
+This means it is not a pure functional language but it is heavily geared towards the [functional programming paradigm](https://en.wikipedia.org/wiki/Functional_programming).
+However, because F# is also part of the [.NET language family](https://dotnet.microsoft.com/languages) it is equally well equipped to write object oriented code too.
+Secondly F# is - contrary to common believe - an extremely well designed [general purpose language](https://fsharpforfunandprofit.com/why-use-fsharp/).
 This means that F# is not only good for all sorts of "mathematical" stuff, but also for so much more.
 Without doubt F# is, like most other functional (algebraic) languages, greatly suited for this kind of work, but it is certainly not at the forefront of the creators of F# and neither a very common use case by most people who I know work with F#.
 So what is F# really good for?
 Well, the honest answer is almost anything!
 F# is an extremely pragmatic, expressive, statically typed programming language.
 Whether you want to build a distributed real time application, a service oriented web backend, a fancy looking single page app, mobile games, a line of business application or the next big social internet flop, F# will satisfy most if not all of your needs.
 As a matter of fact F# is probably a much better language for these types of applications than let's say Python, Java or C#.
 If you don't believe me then please continue reading and hopefully I will have convinced you by the end of this post!

 ## Table of contents